 General cleaning is what everyone tends to do.
-For the cleaning times that you don’t want to focus solely in one room in your house, then you should use the most effective supplies on your countertop when it’s time for the kitchen.
+For the cleaning times when you don’t want to focus solely on one room in your house, then you should use the most effective supplies on your countertop when it’s time for the kitchen.
 Warm water combined with dish liquid in a spray bottle should do.
 Spray it generously on the countertop and use a cleaning cloth to wipe it thoroughly.
 When you’re done, rinse the countertop with water, let it dry, then wipe it one last time with a soft towel.
 You can also purchase granite and marble cleaning products.
-Look on our online store and you see the products.
+Look at our online store and you see the products.

 3. Use baking soda when push comes to shove

 For those issues with your marble and granite countertops that you just can’t solve, having baking soda will come in handy.
 When you find yourself having trouble trying to get the job done with warm water and dish soap, a baking soda poultice will do the trick.
 You will need to mix the baking soda with water and spray it in the particular area that you want to clean.
-When you’ve covered said area with baking soda poultice, cover it with a plastic wrap.
+When you’ve covered said area with a baking soda poultice, cover it with plastic wrap.
 After 24 hours, clean it as you would with tip #2.

 4. Prevent staining with a sealant